m-elbeltagi/Comparing_Arabic_Sentence_Transformers/README.md

 2) The second training procedure (facilitated by the Hugging Face Trainer), trained both transformer and classifier (the gradients flow all the way back), to optimize the produced embeddings specifically for this classification task.

-Below is the best training run, it used a schduler with a linear learning rate, and a warmup peroid (indidentally I also tested without a scheduler and the differences were minor, ~1%).
+Below is the best training run, using a linear learning rate scheduler, and a warmup peroid and then a decay as seen in the bottom left graph (indidentally I also tested without a scheduler and the differences were minor, ~1%).
 ![best training run](chunking_5_epochs.png)